rohanmahy/mls-ratchet-tree-options/draft-mahy-mls-ratchet-tree-options.md

 The Messaging Layer Security (MLS) protocol needs to share its `ratchet_tree` object to welcome new clients into a group and in external joins.
-While, the protocol only defines a mechanism for sharing the entire tree, most implementations use various optimizations to avoid sending this structure repeatedly in large groups.
-This draft explores ways to convey these improvements in a standardized way and to convey parts of a GroupInfo object that are not visible to an intermediary server.
+While the protocol only defines a mechanism for sharing the entire tree, most implementations use various optimizations to avoid sending this structure repeatedly in large groups.
+This document describes a way to convey these improvements in a standardized way and to convey the parts of a GroupInfo object that are not visible to an intermediary server.

 --- middle